Forest Tent Caterpillar

 Forest tent caterpillars are found throughout the United States and Canada wherever hardwood trees grow.
 Wisconsin's forests have evolved with forest tent caterpillars and they are a natural part of the northwoods.

-Forest tent caterpillars have not had a major outbreak since the early 2000s.
+Wisconsin has not seen a major outbreak of forest tent caterpillars since the early 2000s.
 The maps below show areas of defoliation in the most recent outbreak years:

 Life cycle and biology